The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Unhealthy Spirals: Case Studies in Mania and Addiction

-- Her mood swings become more pronounced, oscillating between manic highs and depressive lows
+- Swings between manic highs and depressive lows grow more intense

 Negative Coping Mechanisms – The Enthusiast’s Maladaptive Strategies

-- Frequent changes in focus or direction to avoid confronting uncomfortable emotions
+- Frequent shifts in focus to avoid confronting emotions

-- Engaging in risky or impulsive behaviors to maintain a sense of excitement
+- Engaging in risky or impulsive acts to keep excitement high

-- Developing dramatic or histrionic behaviors to capture attention and distract from underlying anxiety
+- Potential dramatic behaviors to divert from underlying anxieties

 Type 8: Anger Management Issues and Antisocial Behavior